 Those enslaved in the District of Columbia were emancipated by the Compensated Emancipation Act of 16 April 1862.
 All slaves were freed immediately and slave holders had 90 days to file a petition for compensation.
 The website Civil War Washington has transcribed and indexed those petitions, with images of the original documents attached–an outstanding resource for any African-American searching for ancestors in the city.
 Because both owners and the enslaved frequently moved back and forth across city limits, this source also should be searched for those with Maryland or Virginia roots.
-Most former slaves left their owners immediately and by 1870, 70% of those emancipated had left the city.
+Most former slaves left their owners immediately, and by 1870 70% of those emancipated had left the city.
 So even if your family has no known connection to DC, you should take a few minutes and search these petitions.

 Farther down this page, you’ll find a summary of all the African-American Magruders I have found in the petitions, along with notes about possible connections to other enslaved families and to white Magruders and McGregors.
 You will find other references to white Magruders, if you search the site.
-Several are named as witnesses, which establishes a firm connection with the principles in each petition.
+Several are named as witnesses, which establishes a firm connection with the principle parties in each petition.

 See also: my blog post of 4 January 2015 regarding slaves imprisoned in Baltimore by owners attempting to evade DC emancipation and Union recruiting.